 The Emergency IUD

 An emergency IUD is a small device made from copper and plastic fitted into the uterus up to 120 hours following unprotected sexual intercourse.
 It will typically take around 20 minutes to be fitted, and you may feel some discomfort during the procedure.
+Regular use of levitra increases blood flow to the penis and improves the condition of the inner lining of blood vessels.
+This is especially important for men suffering from any type of heart failure (including myocardial ischemia) and smoking patients.
 There is a slight risk of infection and some women may experience light bleeding or pain similar to period pain, but it is highly effective with the benefits outweighing the risks.
 If you are unable to have the IUD fitted immediately, you will be offered the emergency contraceptive pill as an alternative.
+Anytime before you begin, take time to research the risks and benefits.
+These days certain pharmacies offer to patients numerous drugs.
+But is this solution really applicable for you? https://amsa.org/wp-content/pages/buy-misoprostol-online.html Medicines may cause serious side effects in some patients.

 You will be advised to see a doctor a few weeks after fitting to check you aren’t pregnant and to discuss whether you would like to have it removed.
 As this NHS article explains, you may continue to use the IUD as your main contraceptive method moving forward or arrange to have it removed between three and four weeks after it has been fitted.